Good landing page design is CRUCIAL to the success of a charity. A business is likely to only be as successful as their website.

 One of the main reasons people leave a site quickly is because of the poor load performance of a page.
 If a user has to wait too long for a page to load they will get naturally frustrated and increase the bounce rate of your page (the rates at which visitors to a page leave without interacting with anything).

 Luckily, this is a subject we’ve covered in more depth to help you avoid this scenario from ever happening to your charity.
-Have a read of it here.
+Why is page speed important?

 Hopefully, you can take something away from this and make this year one of your charities most successful yet!